 The panel examines national platforms and regional ecosystems that are expanding equitable access to the advanced infrastructure required by advanced technologies.
 Panelists will discuss federated models, hybrid workflows, and collaborative frameworks that enable broader participation in research and education.

-Moderator/Panelist: Barr von Oehsen, Ph.D., Director, Pittsburgh Supercomputing Center
+Moderator/Panelist: Barr von Oehsen, Ph.D., Executive Director, Pittsburgh Supercomputing Center

 Panelists: